bartw/slidux/README.md

 ## intro

-Slidux is a web app to create markdown applications.
+Slidux is a web app to create markdown presentations.

 Check it out at https://slidux.surge.sh/.